 Assessment methods and Criteria

 The exam takes place in oral form and aimed at ascertaining the acquisition of basic skills for the analysis of health and socio-health policies.
 One or more questions will be aimed at verifying the ability to consciously and critically use the key concepts at the base of both policies covered during the course.
 The exam aims to verify that students have learned the concepts and notions covered by the course, they know how to express them clearly (using the correct terminology), and they are capable of applying them to the analysis of new processes and case studies.
-Students can find information on the course and materials for exam preparation on the MOODLE platform.
-Students can have access from the CTU portal of UNIMI and register for this specific course website (more information will be provided in class).
+Students can find information on the syllabus and materials for exam preparation on the MOODLE platform by registration for this specific course at the CTU portal of UNIMI.
+More information will be provided during classes.